 Simple English definitions for legal terms

-Read a random definition: contemplation of insolvency
+Read a random definition: fraudulent conversion

 A bona fide occupational qualification is a job requirement that may discriminate against a certain group of people, but is necessary for the job to be done properly.
 For example, a job that requires a certain physical ability or language proficiency.
 This type of qualification is allowed under the law, even if it goes against anti-discrimination laws, as long as it is essential for the job.
 It is abbreviated as BFOQ.